Okamixtape/Okamixtape/README.md

 ***

-- 🔭 I’m currently working on a [3D Portfolio](https://okamixtape.github.io/3D_portfolio/) and some AI art stuff
+- 🔭 I’m currently working on a [3D Portfolio](https://okamixtape.github.io/3D_portfolio/) and generating some AI art stuff
 - 🌱 I’m currently learning [react-three-fiber](https://github.com/pmndrs/react-three-fiber) for [threejs](https://threejs.org/)
 - 💬 Ask me about **anything** I love to use my 🧠
 - 📫 How to reach me : loup.aubour@gmail.com